A wonderful collection from one of England’s best-loved poets

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1.700 titles, Penguin Classics represents a global bookshelf of the best works throughout historyand across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-People Who Read A Shropshire Lad and Other Poems Also Read
+Buy other books like A Shropshire Lad and Other Poems

 “Housman’s singular vision seized hold of the English imagination, inspiring not just a literary following but a generation of composers, like George Butterworth and Ralph Vaughan Williams, who sought to do musically what Housman had done with verse: to create a new and authentically English kind of song.” —New Yorker